US mulls COVID vaccine boosters for elderly as early as fall

 Currently, about 60% of the U.S. population has gotten at least one dose and nearly 51% are fully vaccinated, according to the Centers for Disease Control and Preventio n.
 Areas with low vaccination rates have been particularly hit hard with infections, such as Louisiana, Texas, Florida and Mississippi.

+The rapidly escalating surge in infections across the U.S. has caused a shortage of intensive care-unit beds, nurses and other front-line staff in virus hot spots that can no longer keep up with the flood of unvaccinated patients.
+Health officials also warn that more children who are not yet eligible for vaccines could get infected, though it’s not clear whether the delta variant leads to more severe illness among them.

-“That’s heartbreaking considering we never thought we would be back in that space again,” Collins said of surging infections.
+“That’s heartbreaking considering we never thought we would be back in that space again,” Collins said of rising U.S. infections overall.
 “But here we are with the delta variant, which is so contagious, and this heartbreaking situation where 90 million people are still unvaccinated who are sitting ducks for this virus, and that’s the mess we’re in.
 We’re in a world of hurt.”

 Fauci said as more people get their shots, in many places everyone — both the vaccinated and unvaccinated — will have to do their part with “mitigation,” such as mask-wearing in schools and other public spaces.